dristi211/CelestialCandle/README.txt

 Started creating the robust Mvc App for Assingment1.
 My product was assigned as CANDLE.
 I will create an unique Candle company product catalogue using  Web Application which will provide Radiance in my customers’ life.

 Product Investigation:
+Investigation was done on different types of Candles, their properties, making, material, physical properties as well as chemical properties.

 At 12:48
 oh no why showing this build error message!! click the option OK to run the app with the last build and no update was showing.....then from the Error list saw the File name and line where the error was found and it is an extra curly braces } :)